Proven Methods of Sober Support: SMART Recovery

 Although the overall focus of SMART is completely different from all 12-step models, the environmental dynamic and camaraderie are elements the two share.

 Mutual Support and Assistance

-What makes SMART so cutting edge is the fact that it takes solid, evidence-backed behavioral strategies and formulates them into a comprehensive, followable plan of action with mutual support and assistance from peers.
+What makes SMART so cutting-edge is the fact that it takes solid, evidence-backed behavioral strategies and formulates them into a comprehensive, followable plan of action with mutual support and assistance from peers.

 This is a portion of what made 12-step recovery programs such a breakthrough success decades ago.
 Being surrounded by individuals rallying for the same win provides an atmosphere of accountability that promotes successful and long-term recovery.

-Stages of SMART Recovery
+What are the Stages of SMART Recovery?

 However, SMART uses a model where users follow what is known as the stages of change.
 These stages outline specific periods in the addiction and recovery process that are backed by scientific data that describes certain feelings and trains of thought regarding substance abuse.